 - 5.1.5 The total thickness of the friction material at either end of the pad should be equal.
 If the difference between the two ends is greater than 2 mm (see Fig.), then the following checks are necessary: - Bearing clearance check (see Section.
-5.3 and 5.4) - Free movement of the brake pads in the caliper (see Section.
-5.2) - Possible collision with other parts on the axle or vehicle body - Excessive dirt and grime present, if necessary contact the vehicle manufacturer - Piping of the compressed air line
+5.3 and 5.4) - Free movement of the brake pads (see Section.
+5.2)